nickhodge/SharpSimpleNLG/JavaToCsharpLearnings.md

 * good Tests meant that quality could be checked at the end

 ## Actual vs. Budget Time

+There are three big problems in Computer Science.
+Naming projects (easy in this case), Cache Coherency and Time estimation.

+I failed in my initial 5 day estimate by +3 days.
+Ooops.

 * 3.5 days for 20KLOC across 100 files to "0 error build" (rename .java to .cs, fix all the textual stuff)
 * 0.5 days for additional "glue" code (Extension methods) and Unit tests
 * 0.5 days for build to actually pop out something sensible (fixing the big picture issues)